diaorui/peek-deck/robotics.md

 The robotics business is at a turning point, finally integrating artificial intelligence's full potential into moving machinery.

-The Motley Fool • 21h ago
+The Motley Fool • 22h ago

 ---

 **[They built robots and won.
 Now they want more middle schoolers to join in.](https://www.timesunion.com/education/article/steamwhiz-aims-expand-k-8-robotics-teams-albany-21236899.php)**

-Times Union • 1d ago
+timesunion.com • 1d ago

 ---